-Thousands rally in Malaysia to support PAS' bill to strengthen Shariah court
+Thousands rally in Malaysia to support PAS' bill to strengthen Shariah Court

-Supporters want lawmakers to pass the controversial bill, which would allow the court to mete out harsher punishments.
+Supporters want lawmakers to pass the controversial bill, which would allow the Shariah Court to mete out harsher punishments.

 - Posted 18 Feb 2017 20:55